 Finally, one of the most important elements of branding is brand differentiation.
 How will your brand stand out from your competitors?

-Brand differentiation starts by identifying what sets you apart from other companies in your industry or niche?
+Brand differentiation for government entities starts by identifying what sets you apart from other companies in your industry or niche?
 For example, some military companies stand apart because they manufacture a proprietary product or component.
 Others stand apart because of their innovation or standards.

 Decide which things your company does best and then find ways to contrast them with what your competitors do.
 If you do that, nobody will confuse you with them.

 Content marketing Ideas for Military Companies

 Now, let’s talk about content marketing for military companies.
 The bottom line is that content marketing is the gold standard in marketing right now.

 Many years ago, Bill Gates once declared that “Content is king.”
 The passage of time has certainly proven him to be correct.

 Any time you write a blog post, share a photograph or infographic, or make a video, you are content marketing.
 Here are some ideas to help you do it well.

 Blogging started as a vanity thing – an opportunity for individuals to share tidbits about their personal lives with the internet at large.

 These days, though, blogging has become a matter of course for many companies.
 They do it as a way of keeping their websites up-to-date and connecting with their audiences.